golanlevin/ExperimentalCapture/docs/perspective.md

 ### Telecentric Lenses

 A [*telecentric lens*](https://en.wikipedia.org/wiki/Telecentric_lens) is an unusual type of lens whose focal point is at infinity.
 It naturally produces an orthographic view of its subject.
+It can only work for small objects, i.e. smaller than the lens aperture.

 ![Telecentric imaging, from Edmund Optics](images/telecentric.gif)<br />
 *Telecentric imaging, from Edmund Optics.*